Table of Contents

 - Effective communication increases the efficiency at which the project is formed to the client’s desires, allowing for faster delivery of a high-quality product.

 - Instead of avoiding conversation, developers will seek out approval and feedback on every stage of the project, because they know that the time spent in communication still earns revenue.

 Ultimately, billing for communication time is about creating value.
 The client respects the developer’s time and expertise while the developer is rewarded for productivity and delivering exactly what the client wants.
 This is what generates the best products, project outcome, and optimal value for the investment of time and money– and that makes every client, and every developer, feel great about their collaboration.

+Do you have an amazing app idea?
 This might be the perfect time for you to venture on that new project!
 You can reach out to us if you need help getting started on your software development.